-Dogs are more than twice as likely to make it home if they are chipped, and in cats, it’s even more dramatic - microchipped cats were 20x as likely to be reunited with their owners.
-Make sure that your pet’s chip is registered with your correct address and contact info.
-Double-down by ensuring that your pet is also wearing their collar with tags and that the tags have at least 2 phone numbers on them.
-If your pets get away from you during a disaster, these steps could be the key to reuniting.
+Dogs are more than twice as likely to make it home if they are chipped.
+And in cats, it’s even more dramatic - microchipped cats are 20x more likely to be reunited with their owners.
+Pet parents need to make sure that their pet’s chip is registered with the correct address and contact information.
+Double-down by ensuring that the pet is also wearing their collar with tags and that the tags have at least two phone numbers on them.
+If the pet is separated during a disaster, these steps could be the key to reuniting.

-One-week supply of food & water.
-Store food in a water-tight container, and refresh your stash every few months.
+One-week supply of food & water: Store food in a water-tight container, and refresh the stash every few months.
 For canned food, don’t forget a manual can opener.

-Copies of vaccination records - Fuzzy Members can download and print theirs from the Fuzzy app
+Copies of vaccination records: Keep digital and physical copies of each pet's medical records and vaccinations.
+Fuzzy Members can download and print theirs from the Fuzzy app.

-Photographs of your pets to help in identification, proof of ownership, or creation of “lost pet” materials
+Recent Pet ID Photos: To help in identification, proof of ownership, or creation of “lost pet” materials.

-Your Fuzzy app has a lot of this information, like medical records, pet photo and stats, and vaccine certificates, but it’s still important to keep a printed version in case your devices run out of battery.
+The Fuzzy app has a lot of this information, like medical records, pet photos and stats, and vaccine certificates, but it’s still important to keep a printed version in case devices run out of battery.

-Coordinate with a neighbor to check in on your animals in case you can’t make it home.
-Keep a set of spare keys in a lockbox.
-Plan meeting points, evacuation routes, and identify potential pet-friendly lodging on your route.
-BringFido is a good resource for finding pet-friendly hotels.
-Lastly, have an indicator at your home like a window sticker to tell emergency responders that you have pets inside.
-If you are able to evacuate with your pets, write "evacuated" on the sticker so they don't spend time and resources looking for your pets.
-Try by any means NOT to leave pets behind.
-Remember - if it's not safe for you, it's not safe for them.
+Pet parents should coordinate with a neighbor to check in on their pets in case they can’t make it home.
+And keep a set of spare keys in a lockbox.
+Meeting points, evacuation routes, and potential pet-friendly lodging should be identified on their route.
+It's handy to periodically update the list of pet-friendly hotels in the area.
+Lastly, pet parents should have an indicator in their home like a window sticker, that lets emergency responders know there are pets inside.
+In an emergency situation, if they need to evacuate the home with pets, "evacuated" should be written on the sticker so emergency responders don't spend time and resources looking for the pets.
+Try by any means not to leave pets behind.
+If conditions are not safe for humans, they're not safe for pets.